jlugogarcia/EFDynamicConnectionString/README.md

 Next, it is presented the steps for getting the solution to work.

 1- Restore a backup of WideWorldImporters-Full.bak on your local SQL Server machine.
+See:
  *https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0*

 2-	Create a new ASP.NET web application project.